This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

 Veterans that served in the U.S. Marine Corps are at risk of developing asbestos-related illnesses because of exposure to this harmful mineral.
-It has been used extensively in military ships, shipyards, and bases, putting many men and women serving the country at risk.
+It was used extensively in military ships, shipyards, and barracks and bases, putting many men and women serving the country at risk.
 Decades after service, many of these veterans are suffering and dying from mesothelioma, lung cancer, and other related illnesses.

-The U.S. Veterans Affairs Administration (VA) can be a source of compensation for these victims of asbestos exposure, as well as free assistance and guidance, but it is not always enough, especially for the dependents who lost a loved one.
+The U.S. Veterans Affairs Administration (VA) can be a source of compensation for these victims of asbestos exposure, as well as free assistance, guidance, and health care, but it is not always enough, especially for the dependents who lost a loved one.
 A lawsuit is another option, and some veterans have had success suing the companies that made the asbestos-containing materials that caused so much harm.

 Asbestos in the Marine Corps